The giant in random graphs is almost local: Asymptotics and properties of the giant

-The assumption in \eqref{almost-local-cond-rep} is more convenient than \eqref{almost-local-cond}, as it requires that most pairs of vertices who have many vertices at distance $r$ are connected to one another.
+\begin{remark}[Alternative `giant is almost local' condition] {\rm The assumption in \eqref{almost-local-cond-rep} is sometimes more convenient than \eqref{almost-local-cond}, as it requires that most pairs of vertices with many vertices at distance $r$ are connected to one another.
 In many random graphs, there is some weak dependence between $B_r^{\sss(G_n)}(x)$ and the graph outside of it.
 This is more complicated when dealing with $|\cluster(x)|\geq k$.